 Types of Retirement Plans for Your Employees

 One of the best tactics for attracting and retaining good employees is to offer competitive benefits, and one of the most popular benefits today are retirement plans.
-Not only that, many states today are now mandating that businesses offer them.
+Not only that, many states today are now mandating businesses offer them.

 The good news is that offering a retirement plan — if you don’t already — has many advantages as an employer, and there a variety of offerings to choose from, each of which are designed to meet unique savings goals, company sizes, and monthly budgets.
 Here are just a few of the employer advantages of offering a retirement plan: